grvpanchal/ramp-up-to-react-js/index.md

 <img src="./assets/img/part-5.png" style="display: block; margin: 0 auto; max-width: 100%" />

 React is just a library.
-However every React Project is design with an hierarchy where the Apps.js load the react router.
-Then the specific route load the presentation or container component and later these components load the operation components of the project.
+However, every ReactJS Project is designed with a hierarchy where the Apps.js load the react-router.
+Then the specific route load the presentation or container component and later these components load the operational components of the project.
 Here is a sample repo to showcase this organisation: https://github.com/meetajhu/react-spa-template.
-Hence, the learning path below is organised in same fashion to relate you work flow.
-This Hierarchy is further used to relate to usablity and flow redux state management.
+Hence, the learning path below is organised in the same fashion to relate your workflow.
+This Hierarchy is further used to relate to usability and flow redux state management.

 <img src="./assets/img/heirarchy-of-react.png" style="display: block; margin: 0 auto; max-width: 100%" />